ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |F1      |loneliness |Simple mode               |    4|  0.3061203| 0.1872071| 0.2005229|
 |F1      |loneliness |Weighted mode             |    4|  0.2851900| 0.1597900| 0.1722889|

-- the results are quite consistent with IVW MR
+- the results are quite consistent with IVW MR, suggesting that it is unlikely for reverse causation of genetic instruments to have biased the IVW MR estimate

 ---